zackbradys/rancher-effortless/README.md

 ## Infrastructure

 For this deployment and installation, we need three linux servers to be able to get everything up and running.
 I will be using three virtualized Rocky Linux 9.1 servers, provisioned by [Rancher Harvester](https://harvesterhci.io).
-Any linux distribution should work perfectly fine, as long as their is network connectivity between them.
+Any linux distribution should work perfectly fine, as long as there is network connectivity.
 Here's a list of our [officially supported operating systems](https://docs.rke2.io/install/requirements#operating-systems).

 In order to configure these servers for Rancher, we will need these servers to be internet connected and accessible from your local device via `ssh`.
 If you would like to see my guide for an airgapped/offline installation, please check out my guide [here](https://github.com/zackbradys/rancher-offline).